-- have the right be represented by your shopsteward, work place trade union representative, fellow staff member of your choice or any other person of your choice; - the right to present your case; - the right to call witnesses to give evidence in support of your case; - the right to controvert evidence produced against you;
+- \ have the right be represented by your shopsteward, work place trade union representative, fellow staff member of your choice or any other person of your choice; - \ the right to present your case; - \ the right to call witnesses to give evidence in support of your case; - \ the right to controvert evidence produced against you;

-- the right to cross-examine witnesses; - the right of access to documents produced in evidence or in connection with the alleged misconduct; and - the right to appeal against the decision, if found guilty of misconduct; - the right to appeal against the action taken after being found guilty of misconduct.
+- \ the right to cross-examine witnesses; - \ the right of access to documents produced in evidence or in connection with the alleged misconduct; and - \ the right to appeal against the decision, if found guilty of misconduct; - \ the right to appeal against the action taken after being found guilty of misconduct.

-( Delete whichever is not applicable.)
+(\ Delete whichever is not applicable.)

 FORM C

 And

-THE VILLAGE OF GOCHAS
+THE VILLAGE COUNCIL OF BERSEBA

 NOTICE OF APPEAL

-ly take Notice that I(full names and surname of member) hereby note an appeal against -

-(a) being found guilty of misconduct; or
+- (a) being found guilty of misconduct; or

-(b) the action taken upon being found guilty of misconduct; or
+- (b) the action taken upon being found guilty of misconduct; or

-(c) both (a) and (b),
+- (c) both (a) and (b),

-durin g a Formal Disciplinary Inquiry held on, on the following grounds:
+during a Formal Disciplinary Inquiry held on ....., on the following grounds:

-1. Appeal against a decision made in terms of section $29(6)(f)(i)$ of the Local Authorities Act, 1992
+1. Appeal against a decision made in terms of section 29(6)(f)(i) of the Local Authorities Act, 1992

 The management committee or the chief executive officer has not proven on a balance of probabilities that I am guilty of misconduct, for the following reasons -

-(a)
+- (a) .....

-(b)
+- (b) .....

-(c)
+- (c) .....

 2. Appeal against an action taken in terms of section 29(6)(g)(i) of the Local Authorities Act, 1992

 The management committee or the chief executive officer has taken the wrong or an unreasonable action after I was found guilty of misconduct for the following reasons:

-(a)
+- (a) .....

-(b)
+- (b) .....

-(c)
+- (c) .....

 3. Appeal on the grounds that the disciplinary inquiry was substantively or procedurally unfair, in terms of but not limited to the provisions in rules 32 or 33 of the Personnel Rules, 2008

-(a)

-(b)

-(c)

-Dated at Goch nas, on this of

-SIGN ED AP PELLANT/ REPRESENTATIVE